ikiranis/ParrotApp/README.md

 somewhere else next time gives you a second, empty library — so `cd` into its folder first, every time.
 A one-line script or a shell alias is worth setting up.

 ParrotApp then serves on **`http://localhost:9999`**.
-Stop it with `Ctrl+C`; a plain jar has no status window and no Quit button, and logs go to the terminal it is running in.
+Stop it with `Ctrl+C`; a plain jar shows no status window and no Quit button by default, and logs go to the terminal it is running in.
 To use another port, add `--server.port=8080`.

+Adding `-Dparrot.ui=true` before `-jar` opens the same status window the packages show — which is the one thing the jar you picked has to match your machine for, since each carries only its own platform's native libraries.
+On a machine with no display it is simply skipped.

 Updating is the same swap as anywhere else: replace the jar in the folder, keeping `db/`, `thumbnails/` and `covers/` where they are.

 ### Docker

-For a headless install — a home server or a NAS — there is a Compose setup in a repository of its own: **[ikiranis/parrotDocker](https://github.com/ikiranis/parrotDocker)**.
+For a headless setup — a home server or a NAS — there is a Compose setup in a repository of its own: **[ikiranis/parrotDocker](https://github.com/ikiranis/parrotDocker)**.

 ```sh